Baddala-Govardhan/CS605_Fall24_govardhan_baddala/README.md

 #class
 class represents a node in the binary search tree

-value: A tuple with two elements, (name, phone_number), where the name is used for comparisons when inserting or searching.
+value: A tuple with two elements, (name, phone_number)
-left: A reference to the left child of the node.
+left: left child of the node.
-right: A reference to the right child of the node
+right: right child of the node

 ## class BSTNode:
     def __init__(self, value):